rse-council/researchsoftware.org/code-of-conduct.md

 The code of conduct committee is well informed on how to deal with an incident. and how to further proceed with the situation.
-All of our committee members are informed of the code of conduct policy and guide for handling harassment at the workshop.
+All of our committee members are knowledgable about the code of conduct policy and how to handle harassment at the workshop.
 There will be a mandatory meeting for the code of conduct committee members just prior to the event when this will be reiterated as well.